Renal Diet Food List

 This puts you at increased risk of contracting heart disease.
 In addition, your calcium amounts start to decrease.
 To make up for it, your body gets it from your bones.

-This can make them feeble and easier to break.
+This can make them feeble and more straightforward to break.

 What about Fluids?

 If you have early-stage CKD, you don’t need to reduce fluids.
-However, if your condition becomes worse, your physician will inform you if you need to cut those too.
+However, if your condition worsens, your physician will inform you if you need to cut those, too.

 To reduce fluids, you can: